Ordering a celiac genetic test is a big step in learning about your genetic risk.

 In the example below, we will walk you through and show how genes trigger such an adverse response.
 And how inheriting few genes might result in getting sick from something as common as wheat, which billions of people eat everyday.

 If human genetics were compared to a book, it will have two volumes and each parent will provide one of them.

 There will be 23 chapters (same as 23 chromosomes).
 Half of each chapter will be written by their mother and another half by their father.
 A page in this ‘book of life’ will resemble a gene in actual life.

 Here is an easy, simple way to look at our genes:

-The binding protein is a dimer (meaning it has two arms).
+The specific protein that binds to gluten is a dimer (it has two arms).
 Both arms can be made in several different ways:

 An example where one parent (e.g., mom) has both genes to form the gluten binding dimer molecule: